RMITLibrary/easy_cite/2022-build/markdown/chicagoa.md

 <!-- first accordion item -->
 ###### start-subtype-content

-Streamed video accessed from online platform including YouTube or library database.
+Videos (that are not movies or television series) streamed from online platforms e.g. YouTube, websites, or accessed via library database.

+- Citations begin with the name of the creator.
+The creator will depend on the focus on your discussion and can include: user who uploaded the video, director, presenter, writer, or actor.
+Use channel names in full original order.
+For news broadcasts use the journalist or reporter’s name.

+- Titles of videos hosted on online platforms are enclosed in quotation marks.
+Titles of programs or films are in italics.

+- Include additional information about the original event, location, source, or contributors after Title of Video if relevant to your discussion.

+- Include the name of the streaming platform, followed by 'video', and duration.
+Alternatively, just ‘video’ can be used.
+Duration is formatted as HH:MM:SS.

+- If including the name of a host website which is a newspaper, news broadcaster, or journal, format the name in italics.

-Include an accessed date for any material.
+- Include an accessed date and URL at the end of the citation.

-If the video is a recording of a live event, performance, or speech, or if it is a digital version of a published source, include information about the original event or source.

 #### Note rule

 {.footnote-indent}Note number.
-Full Name of the person primarily responsible for the content, their role, *Title of Video*, Date of publication, Name of the organisation hosting the media, format, duration, accessed date, URL. {/.footnote-indent}
+Creator’s Full Name, “Title of Video,” Additional contributors.
+Additional information, Date of publication, video, duration, accessed date, URL. {/.footnote-indent}

 ##### Note examples

 > {.footnote-indent}1.
-“Grimes - Genesis,” directed by Claire Boucher, August 22, 2012, YouTube music video, 05:33, accessed July 4, 2021, https<nolink>://youtu.be/1FH-q0I1fJY. {/.footnote-indent}
+Never Too Small, “Never Too Small 1970’s Melbourne Tiny Apartment – 35sqm/370sqft,” July 31, 2018, YouTube video, 3:06, accessed July 4, 2021, https<Nolink>://youtu.be/l3yHLikvjPU. {/.footnote-indent}
 > {.footnote-indent}2.
-Brené Brown, presenter, “The Power of Vulnerability,” filmed January 4, 2011, in Houston TX, TED video, 20:49, accessed 4 July 2021, https<nolink>://www.ted.com/talks/brene\_brown\_the\_power\_of\_vulnerability. {/.footnote-indent}
+Brené Brown, “The Power of Vulnerability,” filmed January 4, 2011 in Houston TX, TED video, 20:49, accessed 4 July 2021, https<nolink>://www.ted.com/talks/brene_brown_the_power_of_vulnerability. {/.footnote-indent}
 > {.footnote-indent}3.
-Raymond Joseph Teller, director, Tim's Vermeer (Movie 2013), Informit EduTV, video, 01:16:27, accessed 4 July 2021, https<nolink>://search-informit-org.ezproxy.lib.rmit.edu.au/doi/10.3316/edutv.1713738. {/.footnote-indent}
+Simon Jack, “Why your fish and chips may cost a lot more,” filmed and edited by Samantha Everett, produced by Ollie Smith, BBC News: Business, aired March 17, 2022, video, 02:29, accessed March 21, 2022, https<nolink>://www.bbc.com/news/av/business-60762921. {/.footnote-indent}
 > {.footnote-indent}4.
-Eric Bricker, director, Visual Acoustics: The Modernism of Julius Shulman (Shulman Project Partners, 2009), Kanopy, video, 1:23:00, accessed 4 July 2021, https<nolink>://www.kanopy.com/product/visual-acoustics. {/.footnote-indent}
+Thembi Soddell, “Love Songs,” featuring Vanessa Godden, Disclaimer, 2018, video, 39:48, accessed March 4, 2021, https<nolink>://disclaimer.org.au/contents/love-songs. {/.footnote-indent}

 #### Shortened note rule

 {.footnote-indent}Note Number.
-Family Name of Creator, Short Title of Video. {/.footnote-indent}

-OR

-{.footnote-indent}Note Number.
-Short Name of Creator, “Short Title of Content”. {/.footnote-indent}
+Creator’s Family Name, “Short Title of Video.” {/.footnote-indent}

 ##### Shortened note examples

 > {.footnote-indent}5.
-Grimes, “Genesis.” {/.footnote-indent}
+Never Too Small, “Melbourne.” {/.footnote-indent}
 > {.footnote-indent}6.
 Brown, “Power of Vulnerability.” {/.footnote-indent}
 > {.footnote-indent}7.
-Teller, Tim's Vermeer. {/.footnote-indent}
+Simon, ”Chips may cost.” {/.footnote-indent}
 > {.footnote-indent}8.
-Bricker, Visual Acoustics. {/.footnote-indent}
+Soddell, ”Love songs.” {/.footnote-indent}

 #### Bibliography rule

-{.hanging-indent}Family Name, Given Name of the person the person primarily responsible for the content, their role. *Title of content: Subtitle of content*.
-Year of publication of original media.
-Name of the organisation hosting the media.
-Format, duration.
+{.hanging-indent}Creator’s Family Name, Given Name.
+“Title of Video.”
+Additional contributors.
+Additional information.
+Date of publication. video, duration.
 Accessed date.
 URL. {/.hanging-indent}

 ##### Bibliography examples

-> {.hanging-indent}Grimes.
-“Grimes – Genesis.”
-Directed by Claire Boucher.
-August 22, 2012.
-YouTube music video, 05:33.
-Accessed July 4 2021. https<nolink>://youtu.be/1FH-q0I1fJY. {/.hanging-indent}
 > {.hanging-indent}Brown, Brené.
 “The Power of Vulnerability.”
-Filmed June 2010.
-In Houston, TX.
+Filmed June 2010 in Houston, TX.
 TED video.
 20:49.
-Accessed July 4 2021. https<nolink>://www.ted.com/talks/brene\_brown\_the\_power\_of\_vulnerability. {/.hanging-indent}
-> {.hanging-indent}Teller, Raymond Joseph, Dir. *Tim's Vermeer (Movie 2013)*.
-2013.
-EduTV. video.
-01:16:27.
-Accessed July 4 2021. https<nolink>://search-informit-org.ezproxy.lib.rmit.edu.au/doi/10.3316/edutv.1713738. {/.hanging-indent}
+Accessed July 4, 2021. https<nolink>://www.ted.com/talks/brene_brown_the_power_of_vulnerability.  {/.hanging-indent}
-> {.hanging-indent}Bricker, Eric, Dir. *Visual Acoustics: The Modernism of Julius Shulman*.
-Shulman Project Partners.
-2009.
-Kanopy, video.
-1:23:00.
-Accessed July 4 2021. https<nolink>://www.kanopy.com/product/visual-acoustics. {/.hanging-indent}
+> {.hanging-indent}Jack, Simon.
+“Why your fish and chips may cost a lot more.”
+Filmed and edited by Samantha Everett.
+Produced by Ollie Smith.
+BBC News: Business.
+Aired March 17, 2022.
+Video, 02:29.
+Accessed March 21, 2022. https<nolink>://www.bbc.com/news/av/business-60762921. {/.hanging-indent}
+> {.hanging-indent}Never Too Small.
+“Never Too Small 1970’s Melbourne Tiny Apartment – 35sqm/370sqft.”
+July 31, 2018.
+YouTube video, 3:06.
+Accessed July 4, 2021. https<nolink>://youtu.be/l3yHLikvjPU. {/.hanging-indent}
+> {.hanging-indent}Soddell, Thembi.
+“Love Songs.”
+Featuring Vanessa Godden.
+Disclaimer.
+2018.
+Video, 39:48.
+Accessed July 4, 2021. https<nolink>://disclaimer.org.au/contents/love-songs. {/.hanging-indent}

 ###### end-subtype-content